bitprim/conan-msys2_installer/README.md

 ## Build and package

 The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
-This includes downloading dependencies from `build_requires` and `requires` , and then running the `build()` method.

     $ conan create bincrafters/testing